aineniamh/squirrel/README.md

 ```
 Note: the sequence file you provide must have the specified outgroups in it, with the IDs matching those you provide.
 This pipeline can accept one or more outgroup IDs.

-## How it works - alignment

-Squirrel maps each query genome in the input file against the NC_063383 reference genome using [minimap2](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778).
-It then trims to 190788 at the end of the genome to mask out one of the ITR regions and pads the end of the genome with `N`.
-It performs masking (replacement with `N`) on low-complexity or repetitive regions, defined [here](https://github.com/aineniamh/squirrel/blob/main/squirrel/data/to_mask.csv).
-The masking can be toggled on and off.
-Using [gofasta](https://academic.oup.com/bioinformatics/article/38/16/4033/6631223), the map file is then converted into a multiple sequence alignment.

-Squirrel by default creates a single alignment fasta file.
-Using the genbank coordinates for NC_063383 it also has the ability to extract the aligned coding sequences either as separate records or as a concatenated alignment.
-This can facilitate codon-aware phylogenetic or sequence analysis.

 ## How it works - phylogeny & reconstruction